 Childcan raises funds to provide responsive and compassionate support services to families during the childhood cancer journey – from diagnosis, treatment, recovery, or bereavement.

 Childhood Cancer Canada (CCC) is a national charity dedicated to the fight against childhood cancer.
+The organization offers scholarships to childhood cancer survivors.

 Childhood Cancer Guides is a non-profit that publishes award-winning books for families of kids with cancer and survivors of childhood cancer.
 Their books include a mix of accurate medical information that is reviewed by renowned experts in pediatric oncology and true stories—practical, poignant, moving, funny—from hundreds of children with cancer, their siblings, and their parents.
 Our guides empower families with knowledge, practical suggestions, emotional support and helpful resources.